 Example: He might take part in daily parenting tasks, like helping with homework or bedtime routines, and make sure to be involved in decision-making about the children’s education and well-being.

 In Coping Skills and Resilience

 Patience is essential for dealing with challenging situations and relationship hurdles.
 A patient person can manage stress more effectively and approach difficulties with a calm and thoughtful mindset.

 Patience can reduce stress and conflicts, improve health, and increase happiness.

-Example: If his partner is running late, he might use the time to read a book or relax, rather than getting frustrated.
+Example: If his partner is running late, he might use the time to read a book or relax, rather than get frustrated.

 He Is Adaptable

 Adaptability contributes to a resilient and lasting marriage.
-An adaptable person can handle change with ease and remains flexible in different situations.
+An adaptable person can handle change with ease and remain flexible in different situations.

 Example: If their travel plans fall through, he might quickly come up with a new plan instead of letting the situation ruin their day.

 Being resilient means he has the ability to bounce back from challenges and setbacks.
 Resilience can prevent stress and burnout and foster a positive outlook.